 Suzanne Rich Folsom is an accomplished board member and results-oriented C-Suite leader with broad global experience and a successful track record of driving transformation at public and private companies of all sizes and across diverse industries, especially during periods of heightened regulatory attention and intense public scrutiny.

 Ms. Folsom is known for her integrity, innovative thinking, crisis management leadership, and the critical ability to build consensus around challenging decisions.
 She is an internationally recognized corporate governance expert, who has created and implemented award-winning legal, regulatory, and compliance programs, which, as a result, have driven improved stability and reputations for myriad corporations.
 She is a unique lawyer-leader with direct P&L experience as

-Ms. Folsom’s deep expertise in business strategy, enterprise risk management, mergers and acquisitions, trade, labor, and global public policy has enabled her to consistently deliver positive and measurable results to the corporate bottom line.
-Her leadership experience includes executive compensation and succession planning, CEO and Board transitions, and the deft handling of shareholder activists.
-Ms. Folsom is an internationally recognized corporate governance expert, who has created and implemented award-winning legal, regulatory and compliance programs from the ground up, driving improved stability and reputations for multiple corporations.
-She is a unique lawyer-leader with direct P&L experience, responsibility, and operational accountability.
-Ms. Folsom has been recognized by The National Law Journal, as a cyber trailblazer for her strategic leadership in the aftermath of a serious cyber security breach and the bold partnership she built with the U.S. government to combat this significant threat.
-Her commitment to diversity in the workplace directly translates into the top performing and diverse teams for which she has also been recognized.
+well as operational responsibility accountability.
+Her expertise spans business strategy, enterprise risk management, mergers and acquisitions, SEC reporting, executive compensation, succession planning, trade, labor, cyber security, government affairs and global public policy, as well as environmental, safety, and social responsibility issues.
+Additionally, her leadership experience includes CEO and board transitions, and the deft handling of shareholder activists.
+Ms. Folsom has been recognized by The National Law Journal, as a cyber/privacy trailblazer for her strategic leadership in the aftermath of a cyber breach and bold partnership with the U.S. government to combat the ongoing threat.
+Her commitment to diversity in the workplace directly translates into top performing diverse teams for which she has also been recognized.